 We want to offer more than one bed, one night at a time.
 We want to offer the kind of shelter where an individual, a family, and especially a child does not have to worry about where they can stay next week, next month, or next year.
 Here are some of the ways that we have been able to help 48% more people be sheltered in the winter months since the transition away from on-site housing.

 Coordinated Point of Entry

-We volunteered to serve as the Coordinated Point of Entry for the literally homeless individuals and families of Kankakee County.
-This means that the most vulnerable households in Kankakee County hare having their names placed onto the list to receive permanent housing.
+We volunteered to serve as the Coordinated Point of Entry for the individuals and families who are literally homeless of Kankakee County.
+This means that the most vulnerable households in Kankakee County are having their names placed onto the list to receive permanent housing.
 That is a first step toward a light at the end of the tunnel.